srinathsai/Registration-and-Login-System/README.md

   - When Spring-Boot’s autoconfiguration detects Thymeleaf in the classpath, it creates beans supporting Thymeleaf view for Spring MVC.<br />
   - It can work with request attributes of Servlet.<br />
   - Therefore, Spring copies the model data into request attributes that the Thymeleaf template can work with. <br />

+### Spring validation:-
+After including Spring validation starter dependecy in pom.xml file .
+Now, it must be used to validate the information when user is entering the details at frontend.